braintelligencePL/movie-app-kotlin-mongodb/README.md

 ### Infrastructure
 - mongodb cluster is from cloud.mongodb.com (Replica set - 3 nodes)
 - CI - travis - there is problem with embedded mongo on travis.
 Travis and local integration tests are connected to cluster with DBS named test.
-Generally IT should be self-contained and im fan of in-memory tests, but that solution is good enought (good thing is we are testing against real database), but also we depend on some external service which is not good in the same time).
+Generally IT should be self-contained and im fan of in-memory tests, but that solution is good too (good thing is we are testing against real database), but also we depend on some external service which is not good in the same time).
 Another solution might be docker-compose.
 - deployed to Heroku - instance sleeps after 30min.
 Give a moment for instance to start.
 - simple pipeline - Travis (runs tests) -> Heroku (waits for CI to pass before deploy)
 - Different MongoDB for each environment. test, prod (test is used as local).

 # Things done (but not clear):
 - I assumed that second point from Challenge `movie times` is meant for `movie time` meaning `Runtime` of one movie (not all Fast & Furious movies - seems pointless just to return all times of movies).
-- As Third point is similar to Second one I merged that endpoint into one.
-Search movie by title.
+So I merged second and third point into one.

 # Things that might be done:
 - API versioning - because that's a first iteration